treeverse/lakeFS/docs/reference/spark-client.md

    | `spark.hadoop.lakefs.api.access_key` | The access key to use for fetching metadata from lakeFS      |
    | `spark.hadoop.lakefs.api.secret_key` | Corresponding lakeFS secret key                              |

 1. The client will also directly interact with your storage using Hadoop FileSystem.
    Therefore, your Spark session must be able to access the underlying storage of your lakeFS repository.

-    For instance, running as a user with a personal account on S3 (not in production) you might add:
+   There are [various ways to do this](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}, but for a non-production environment you can use the following Hadoop configurations:

    | Configuration                    | Description                                              |
    |----------------------------------|----------------------------------------------------------|